|Jose Gandara Bio|

-Senior outside hitter Savanah Leaf was named 2014 ACC Player of the Year, while freshman Haley Templeton earned ACC Freshman of the Year honors.
+Senior outside hitter Savanah Leaf was named 2014 ACC Player of the Year and a second team AVCA All-American, while freshman Haley Templeton earned ACC Freshman of the Year honors.
 Leaf was joined by senior middle blocker Emani Sims on the All-ACC First Team, while Templeton was picked for the All-ACC Second Team and the All-ACC Freshman Team.
 The accolades continued for the trio as Leaf and Sims were named AVCA East Coast All-Region selections and Templeton was tabbed as the AVCA East Coast Region Freshman of the Year.

 The 2013 season was filled with firsts for Gandara.
 He secured his first win as a NCAA head coach on Aug.
 30, when Miami defeated Austin Peay, 3-1.
 Gandara collected his first home win when Miami beat LSU in five sets on Sept.
 14. The first-year head coach tallied his first ACC win when the Canes defeated Boston College in five sets on Sept.
 28. Gandara also guided the Canes to their fifth straight NCAA Tournament appearance and first under his tutelage.

 The Hurricanes dropped their first round match against Oregon in three sets, but 2013 was still a successful first season under Gandara.
 Miami had four players earn All-ACC distinction, including Savanah Leaf and Emani Sims (first team), Alexis Mourning (second team) and Ryan Shaffer (third team).
 The Canes defeated No. 12 North Carolina at home and earned one of the coveted 64 spots in the NCAA Tournament.